humdrum-tools/vhv-documentation/filter/modori/index.md

 *-
 </script>

 Note that null interpretations cannot be used, which is why `*dummy` is used in this example.

-<h2> LO:TX / LO:DY </h2>
+<h2> LO:TX / LO:DY (text directions and dynamics) </h2>

 LO:TX and LO:DY parameters allow modern/original text to be swapped out with the `modori` filter.
 Both of these LO parameters can have an added `mod` or `ori` parameter to store the modern or original text that should be alternated with the `t` text parameter.

 <h3> LO:TX example </h3>